 But to get higher-quality results, it’s usually worth investing in your site.

 Here are some figures that demonstrate the costs you might expect to incur if you were to build your WordPress site yourself whilst investing in higher-quality services / components:

 Based on the above, this means that your WordPress site could cost as much as $1,175 to set up, after which you’d face annual running costs of $600.

 To be fair, these estimates err on the more expensive side of things — it is certainly possible to make use of free themes and plugins, or choose a cheaper hosting solution.

 But the key takeaway from the above figures is that it is not sensible to view Wordpress as a completely ‘free’ option.

-And finally on the subject of Wordpress costs, if you were to hire a developer to help you configure, build, and maintain your site, you’d face significantly higher costs than the above — but would be getting a much better website and support.
+And finally on the subject of WordPress costs, if you were to hire a developer to help you configure, build, and maintain your site, you’d face significantly higher costs than the above — but would be getting a much better website and more comprehensive support.

 Wix costs vary slightly by location — as do the plans available, but in the US there are currently nine plans available with Wix (1 free plan and 8 paid).

 Combo — $14 per month

 Business Basic — $23 per month